moonshinedigital/builtbyhybrid/README.md

-# Moonbase Wordpress Theme
+# Built By Hybrid WP Theme

-- `cd into app/public/app/themes` and create a symlink.
-- `ln -s ~/Developer/projectname/build projectname`
-- Will create a symlink called `projectname` within the themes directory that connects to the project `build` directory.

-Ultra-minimal WordPress theme intended to be used as a base theme for client websites:
+Based on Moonbase, the Moonshine WordPress theme intended to be used as a base theme for client websites:

 - Smartly organized starter CSS using Tailwind, with automatic bundling via `eslint`.
 - Lean, well-commented, modern, HTML5 templates.